KARISHRAM/KARISHRAM/README.md

-- 👋 Hi, I’m @KARISHRAM
+👋 Hi, I’m @KARISHRAM
-- 👀 I’m interested in Cloud Computing,Data Analytics and Webapp Development
+👀 I’m interested in Cloud Computing, Data Analytics, and Web App Development.
-- 🌱 I have completed BTech in Computer Science
+🌱 I have completed a BTech in Computer Science.
+💻 I have completed a 6-month internship as a DevOps intern at Bosch Global Software Technologies.
-- 📫 How to reach me karishram111@gmail.com
+📫 You can reach me at karishram111@gmail.com.

 <!---
 KARISHRAM/KARISHRAM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.